kjosib/sophie/sophie/Sophie.md

 2. Use a call-by-need evaluation strategy.
 3. Do something cool with data type declarations.

+**This document is no mere reference.**
+It is the very source-file from which Sophie's parser and scanner are generated.
+It is up to date by definition.

 ## Productions start

 Quick primer on reading the grammar: